huzaifa8104/Footwear-order-form/README.md

 # Footwear Order Form
-A footwear order form GUI application is a software program that allows users to generate an order form for their clients and submit it to their manufacturer for the production of footwear, using a user-friendly graphical user interface (GUI).
+A footwear order form GUI application is a software program that allows users to generate an order form for their clients and pass it to their manufacturer for the production of footwear, using a user-friendly graphical user interface (GUI).
 Users can select from a variety of different footwear article numbers, sizes, colors, and materials, and add them to the form to then print it.
 The goal of the application is to provide an easy and convenient way for users to generate an order form for their manufacturer.

 ![Sample Image](sample_image.png)